 Listing 20-8: Sample content for the page to send back with any 404 response

-With these changes, try running your server again.
-Requesting 127.0.0.1: 7878 should return the contents of hello.html, and any other request, like 127.0.0.1:7878/foo, should return the error HTML from 404.html!
+With these changes, run your server again.
+Requesting 127.0.0.1: 7878 should return the contents of hello.html, and any other request, like 127.0.0.1:7878/foo, should return the error HTML from 404.html.

 A Touch of Refactoring

-At the moment our if and else blocks have a lot of repetition: they’re both reading files and writing the contents of the files to the stream.
+At the moment the if and else blocks have a lot of repetition: they’re both reading files and writing the contents of the files to the stream.
 The only differences are the status line and the filename.
-Let’s make our code more concise by pulling those differences out into an if and else of one line each that will assign the values of the status line and the filename to variables; we can then use those variables unconditionally in the code to read the file and write the response.
-The resulting code after replacing the large if and else blocks is shown in Listing 20-9:
+Let’s make the code more concise by pulling out those differences into separate if and else lines that will assign the values of the status line and the filename to variables; we can then use those variables unconditionally in the code to read the file and write the response.
+Listing 20-9 shows the resulting code after replacing the large if and else blocks.

-Filename: src/main.rs
+src/main.rs

 // --snip--